Principal Investigator

 Postdoctoral Researcher

-I am a broadly trained comparative biologist originally from Miami, Florida.
+I am a comparative physiologist originally from Miami, Florida.
 I received my undergraduate degree from Oregon State University, where I studied Zoology.
 During my PhD at the University of North Texas, I studied the physiology of ectotherms (American alligators, Burmese pythons, common snapping turtles, and air-breathing fish).
-After receiving an NSF Postdoctoral Fellowship to work at the University of Nevada Las Vegas, I developed the skills to create complex in vitro systems (organoids) in hibernating mammals.
-Recently, I joined the Vázquez-Medina lab supported by an NIGMS Diversity Supplement.
-Now, I am interested in studying the role of Prdx6 in regulating oxidative stress in renal dysfunction and acute kidney injury utilizing novel transgenic mouse models and cell culture systems.
+After receiving an NSF Postdoctoral Fellowship to work at the University of Nevada, Las Vegas, I developed the skills to create complex in vitro systems (organoids) in hibernating mammals.
+I joined the Vázquez-Medina lab, supported by an NIGMS Diversity Supplement.
+I am interested in studying the role of Prdx6 in regulating oxidative stress in renal dysfunction and acute kidney injury, utilizing novel transgenic mouse models, organoids, and cell culture systems.

 Elizabeth Piotrowski